shizukaziye/MudaeFarm/README.md

 You can edit JSON configuration messages and the bot will reload the changes automatically.

+- General
+    - `enabled`: Whether MudaeFarm is enabled or not.
+Setting `false` will completely disable all MduaeFarm features.
+    - `fallback_status`: If you are running MudaeFarm continuously, when your primary client is logged out, the Discord user status to be used.
+Possible values: `Online`, `Invisible`, `Idle`, `DoNotDisturb`.
+    - `state_update_command`: See [Miscellaneous](#miscellaneous).
+- Claiming
+    - `enabled`: Whether autoclaiming is enabled or not.
+    - `delay_seconds`: When receiving a roll that can be claimed, number of seconds to wait before claiming it.
+    - `kakera_delay_seconds`: Same as `delay_seconds` but for kakeras.
+    - `kakera_targets`: Which type of kakera should be claimed.
+Purple kakera will always be claimed regardless of this configuration.
+    - `enable_custom_emotes`: Enables compatibility with servers that use custom emotes instead of the default heart emojis.
+This is not suggested unless necessary as it will bypass some internal emote safety checks.
+- Rolling
+    - `enabled`: Whether autorolling is enabled or not.
+    - `command`: Command to use when rolling.
+    - `roll_with_no_claim`: Whether MudaeFarm should continue rolling even if it cannot claim any rolls or not.
+    - `daily_kakera_enabled`: Whether autorolling of daily kakeras is enabled or not.
+    - `daily_kakera_command`: Command to use when rolling daily kakeras.
+    - `daily_kakera_then_state_update`: Whether state update should be performed after rolling daily kakeras.
+    - `typing_delay_seconds`: Number of seconds to "type" the rolling command before sending it.
+    - `interval_override_minutes`: See [Miscellaneous](#miscellaneous).
+- Miscellaneous
+    - `auto_update`: Set to `false` to disable MudaeFarm from automatically updating itself.

 ### Wishlists

 To configure character/anime wishlists, you can simply send the name of the character/anime in the wishlist channel, separated by individual messages.